 SAS can also boast of widespread use in the contemporary business world.
 The majority of data centers rely on SCSI-based tech, which SAS utilizes effectively.
 The time-tested SAS is often the more accessible option for businesses that understandably balk at the time and money required to make the switch to NVMe.
 That’s why SAS-based HDDs and SSDs will still be with us for quite some time.

-In sum, NVMe can’t be beat for overall performance in an enterprise environment, but SAS and SATA also have their place in the modern business world, and are expected to offer a viable alternative for a while yet.
+In sum, NVMe can’t be beaten for overall performance in an enterprise environment, but SAS and SATA also have their place in the modern business world, and are expected to offer a viable alternative for a while yet.

 The Ciphertex Advantage